-Circle in the Sand / The Road Through the Wall
+Circle in the Sand / I'll Be Thunder

-Exploring ideas of transformative exile and supernatural intervention, Circle in the Sand / The Road Through the Wall is a pair of experimental narrative films set in a war-torn near future.
-The first film, Circle in the Sand (2012), follows a band of listless vagabonds and their supervising soldiers, wandering the ruins of a seaside military fort and reinterpreting the toxic remains of Western culture.
-The second film, The Road Through the Wall, focuses on a family in hiding during the same unstable future, operating a boarding house for deserters and expatriates on a remote tropical island.
-Despite their separate settings and characters, the films share overlapping timeframes, references and atmospheres, seeking redemptive possibility within a culture of destruction and decay.
+Circle in the Sand and I'll Be Thunder are two related, yet distinct experimental narrative films, exploring the transformative potential of exile, the communing of parallel dimensions, and the redemptive possibilities of apocalypse.
+Set in an unstable near future, Circle in the Sand (2012), follows a band of listless vagabonds and their supervising soldiers, wandering the ruins of a seaside military fort and reinterpreting the toxic remains of Western culture.
+Drawn with equal doses of humor and terror, I’ll Be Thunder is a feature-length psychodrama concerning a family running a secluded guest house on a remote tropical island over three days of mounting paranoia and paranormal shift.
+Despite their separate settings, characters and plots, the films share overlapping atmospheres and obsessions, both seeking hope within a culture of apathy and decay.

 2013: Circle in the Sand screens at the Wexner Center for the Arts in Columbus, OH